aws/aws-eks-best-practices/content/security/docs/pods.md

 !!!
 Info

     As per [Windows containers in Kubernetes](https://kubernetes.io/docs/concepts/windows/intro/) `securityContext.readOnlyRootFilesystem` cannot be set to
-    `true` for container running on Windows as write access is required for registry and system processes to run inside the container
+    `true` for a container running on Windows as write access is required for registry and system processes to run inside the container.

 ## Tools and Resources